detjensrobert/homework-2022-spring/cs475-parallel/project-1/report.md

 Performance increased for a given thread count as the number of trials increased, likely due to the longer runtime allowing better use of caches.

 Performance for a fixed number of trials peaked at 8 cores, as more cores would overcommit resources and require context switching between processes.
+Overall, performance increased for larger numbers of trials, as the longer runtime offsets the overhead of setting up the threads, cpu branch prediction training, etc.